 If you have questions, please contact Jordan Smith at firstname.lastname@example.org or call 212.685.0261.

-All U.S. citizens and non-profit organizations with 501c3 status are eligible for this prize.
+Individuals and U.S.-based non-profit organizations are eligible for this prize.
 Previous winners can apply for new initiatives.

 We strongly encourage applicants to read about past winners to get a sense of programs we support.

 Each year, National Book Foundation assembles a panel of literary professionals to serve as reviewers.
 Applications are reviewed by the panel, who select a set of finalists.
 Finalists are then presented to the National Book Foundation Board of Directors for final selections.

 The 2020 winner and honorable mentions will be announced the first week of May.